Purdom/Jeremy-ideas/dh-uva-symposium-plan.md

 title: DH-at-UVa Symposium Planning
 ---

-#Date: Wednesday, April 27
+#Date: Wednesday, March 30 or April 27
   * Check to see if conflicts with other DH things
   * April is very full, would late March be better?

 ##Format/length
  * 1/2 day
  * mid-project updates
  * longer papers/panels (2-3)

 ##Budget